BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/id-resolution.md

 * `app.fusion.base`: String - base URL for Nexus Fusion
 * `app.fusion.enable-redirects`: Boolean - needs to be `true` in order for redirects to work (defaults to `false`)
-* `plugins.elasticsearch.proxy-id-base`: String - base URL to use when reconstructing the resource identifier in the proxy pass endpoint
+* `app.fusion.proxy-id-base`: String - base URL to use when reconstructing the resource identifier in the proxy pass endpoint

 ### Redirection